sotetsuk/pgx/docs/hex.md

 | Win | `+1` |
 | Lose | `-1` |

+Note that there is no draw in Hex.

 ## Termination

-Termination happens when

-1. either one player connect opposite sides of the board, or
+Termination happens when either one player connect opposite sides of the board.
-2. all `121 (= 11 x 11)` cells are filled.

 ## Version History